madlopt/k3s-example-project/README.md

 It will help you clean up your cluster. k3s it's a lightweight alternative to k8s, but it's still a huge tool which can use the whole of your resources and your machine will stuck.
 Especially when you're playing with memory in yamls.

+### What are the ArgoCD, Ingress, Prometheus, and Grafana?

+**ArgoCD** is a tool for automating continuous delivery of applications to Kubernetes clusters.
+It uses GitOps methodology to synchronize the desired state of the application with the actual state in the cluster.

+**Ingress** is a Kubernetes resource that provides external access to the services running inside a cluster.
+It is a way to route incoming traffic to the correct service and also allows for load balancing and SSL termination.

+**Prometheus** is a monitoring and alerting tool for Kubernetes and other systems.
+It collects metrics from various sources, stores them in a time-series database, and allows users to query and visualize the data.
+It also has a built-in alerting system that can send notifications based on specific conditions.

+**Grafana** is a tool for visualizing and analyzing data from various sources, including Prometheus.
+It provides a flexible and customizable dashboard that allows users to create graphs, charts, and other visualizations to monitor the performance of their systems.
+Grafana also has a built-in alerting system that can trigger notifications based on specific thresholds.

+### What are the k3s and k8s?

+**K8S**, or Kubernetes, is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
+It was originally developed by Google and is now maintained by the Cloud Native Computing Foundation (CNCF).
+Kubernetes provides a way to deploy and manage containerized applications across multiple nodes and multiple clusters, making it a popular choice for deploying microservices-based architectures.

+**K3S** is a lightweight Kubernetes distribution that is designed for use in resource-constrained environments, such as edge computing devices, IoT devices, and other small compute platforms.
+K3S is designed to be easy to install and operate, with a minimal footprint that requires less memory and CPU resources than a full Kubernetes cluster.
+K3S includes many of the same features as Kubernetes, but with a smaller footprint and a simplified configuration process.

 ### Just FYI

 If you use the prom-client library https://github.com/siimon/prom-client, please look at the memory leak fix I've made here https://github.com/madlopt/simple-nodejs-app, it's simple and silly, but it could save you a lot of time.